pragmint/open-practices/capabilities/ai-accessible-internal-data.md

 # [AI-accessible Internal Data](https://dora.dev/capabilities/ai-accessible-internal-data/)

-AI-accessible internal data refers to the practice of making an organization's proprietary information—such as documentation, codebases, wikis, and process manuals—structured and available for consumption by Artificial Intelligence (AI) models.
-By utilizing technologies like Retrieval-Augmented Generation (RAG) and vector databases, organizations enable team members to query internal knowledge using natural language.
+AI-accessible Internal Data, as a capability, means making an organization's proprietary information—-such as documentation, codebases, wikis, and process manuals—-structured and available for consumption by AI models.
+By using technologies like Retrieval-Augmented Generation (RAG) and vector databases, organizations enable team members to query internal knowledge using natural language.
 The primary benefit is reducing "discovery time," allowing engineers and stakeholders to find accurate information quickly without sifting through fragmented silos.

 ## Nuances